 Carroll County also encourages property owners to divert yard waste from the landfill.
 Citizens can dispose of grass, leaves, and branches in the mulching area of the Resource Recovery Facility.
-These items are mulched at the landfill.
+The County contracts with WeCare Denali to process yard waste.
 Citizens are encouraged to consider backyard composting.
 The County provides an opportunity to purchase compost bins and rain barrels at a discounted rate.